 - Overkill for personal use

 Best for: Teams or organizations that need scheduling features alongside sync.
-If you manage team calendars, need booking pages, or want calendar intelligence recommendations, OneCal has the features.
-Not recommended for simple personal sync.
+If you manage team calendars, need booking pages, or want calendar intelligence, OneCal has the features.

-Not ideal for: Individuals who only want basic sync without team features or booking pages.
+Not ideal for: Individuals who only want basic sync without team features.

 Price: ~$96/year